64kramsystem/personal_notes/topics/linux_systemd.md

 The `--user` is for units belonging to the user (eg. transient timers).

+### Disabling and dependencies

 A static service can't be manually enabled or disabled; use mask for that.

 WATCH OUT!
-Even if a service is disabled, if other enabled services depend on it; in this case, find and disable them:
+If a service is disabled, but other ones depend on it, it will be started; in this case, find and disable the dependending units:

 ```sh
 systemctl list-dependencies --reverse snapd.socket